-- 12.2 Court dress for a male junior consists of a wig and black stuff gown, white shirt with wing collar and white bow tie, black waistcoat and tailcoat (or lightweight sleeved waistcoat) and striped or dark grey morning trousers.
-Court dress for male Queen's Counsel consists of a wig, black "silk" gown, wing collar and white fall, Court coat and waistcoat (or lightweight sleeved waistcoat with high collar and ornamental cuffs and pockets) and striped or dark grey trousers.
+- 12.2 Court dress for a male junior consists of a wig and black stuff gown, white shirt with wing collar and white bow tie, black waistcoat and tailcoat (or lightweight sleeved waistcoat) and striped or dark trousers.
+Court dress for male Queen's Counsel consists of a wig, black "silk" gown, wing collar and white fall, Court coat and waistcoat (or lightweight sleeved waistcoat with high collar and ornamental cuffs and pockets) and striped or dark trousers.
 Shoes should be black. - 12.3 Court dress for a lady Advocate consists of a wig and the gown appropriate to her status.
-She should wear a black or dark grey suit or dress with a white shirt or blouse.
+She should wear a black or dark suit or dress with a white shirt or blouse.
 A lady junior need not wear a white bow tie, but a lady Queen's Counsel should wear a Q.C.'s fall with a suitable shirt or blouse.
-Hosiery should be black or a neutral colour, and shoes black. - 12.4 Dress out of Court.
+Hosiery should be black or a neutral colour, and shoes black. - Dress out of Court.
 Within the precincts of Parliament House during business hours for any substantial part of the day, and when carrying on his profession in any other place of business away from Parliament House, an Advocate should wear clothing appropriate for business.
+When appearing in Court in accordance with §12.1B(ii) above, male Advocates must wear a necktie.